 Rich in polyphenols and containing all the essential amino acids which help your body make protein, 18% of buckwheat is crude protein.
 Are you a vegan or vegetarian?
 As a result, your body will not be able to produce some of the amino acids it must have and will need to obtain them from the foods you eat.
 Although quinoa (a seed) has more protein, buckwheat leads all types of rice, wheat, millet, and corn in protein content.
 Moreover, lysine and arginine, the specific amino acids found in buckwheat, are difficult to find in other cereals and whole grains.

-Buckwheat is also a source of important minerals including niacin, magnesium, manganese, phosphorus, iron, zinc, and selenium.(2) Eating buckwheat will help provide you with the essential benefits of fibre and B vitamins.
+Buckwheat is also a source of important vitamins and minerals including niacin, magnesium, manganese, phosphorus, iron, zinc, and selenium.(2) Eating buckwheat will help provide you with the essential benefits of fibre and B vitamins.
 However, some people suffer allergic reactions to buckwheat.

 "Ground buckwheat flour is abundant in flavonoids, useful for collagen formation."